 Research income relative to size

-Research Fortnight reports that small institutions, and Norwich University College of the Arts in particular, while receiving a small amount of the UK’s overall research funding, do achieve a competative rate of return.
+Research Fortnight reports that small institutions, and Norwich University the Arts in particular, while receiving a small amount of the UK’s overall research funding, do achieve a competative rate of return.
 Click here to read the full story.